-Step 2: Examine the ideas and try to find related concepts.
-Discuss with the group and start to tentatively draw connections between ideas.
+Next, examine the ideas and try to find related concepts.
+Then, discuss with the group and start to tentatively draw connections between ideas.
 Invite team members to add sticky notes sharing their perspective.
 When you notice related concepts, group them together.
 Repeat this step until you’ve grouped all the concepts.

 Repeat step 2 until you’ve grouped all the concepts.
 It’s okay if there are concepts that seem to defy a grouping.
 You can return to those later.